 2. Mental strain requires being in a good physical condition

-In chess, players must understand the importance of keeping their bodies in peek condition to perform at their best level just like in any other sport.
+In chess, players must understand the importance of keeping their bodies in peak condition to perform at their best level just like in any other sport.

-Even Magnus Carlsen, the current undisputed World Chess Champion, performs his opening preparation on a treadmill, play warm up football sessions and brings his personal chef to tournaments just to maintain his diet.
+Even Magnus Carlsen, the current undisputed World Chess Champion, performs his opening preparation on a treadmill, plays warm-up football sessions and brings his personal chef to tournaments just to maintain his diet.
 Likewise, many other chess contenders for the world chess championships have nutritionists and fitness coaches.

-But why do the game of chess requires players to be in good physical condition before a match?
+But why does the game of chess requires players to be in good physical condition before a match?

 “Mental exertion manifests itself physically”

 Imagine sitting in a chair in silence over a chess board for hours trying to strategize and calculate the most complex positions.
-I don’t know about you, but when I’m in tournaments and the outcome rest on a knife-edge, the moment is very intense.
-Complications make your brain hurt when you have to focus all your brain power into making that critical and decisive move of the chess game.
+I don’t know about you, but when I’m at a tournament and the outcome of my game rests on a knife’s edge, the moment is very intense.
+Complications make your brain hurt when you have to focus all your brainpower on making that critical and decisive move.

-These knife-edged chess games can sometimes alleviate the heart rate, raise your blood pressure and leave you sweating after the match.
+These knife-edged chess games can sometimes elevate your heart rate, raise your blood pressure and leave you sweating after the match.

-So do you now see why chess requires you to be in a good mental and physical condition?
-Players need to concentrate up to seven hours long.
-Physical fitness becomes an important element as stress and tension builds which causes blood pressure, pulse and respiration rates to all increase.
+So do you now see why chess requires you to be in good mental and physical condition?
+Players need to concentrate for up to seven hours straight.
+Physical fitness becomes an important element as stress and tension build which causes blood pressure, pulse, and respiration rates to all increase.

 3. Chess Is Competitive like any other Sport

-In my years of playing chess, I noticed that most chess players have really big egos and some players show little to no respect for a lesser rated opponent.
-To some, losing a game against a weaker chess player is like going on a death sentence.
-Both their pride and ego are loss.
+In my years of playing chess, I noticed that most chess players have really big egos and some players show little to no respect for a lesser-rated opponent.
+To some, losing a game against a weaker chess player is like a death sentence.
+Both their pride and ego are lost.
 Some may not even recover and may even give up on chess forever.
 You could very well compare this to an injury in any athletic sport.

-Like losing a game of basketball, tennis or any other sport, professional chess players suffer from the lost of their chess games severely.
-This feeling of defeat can last up to a very long time.
+Like losing a game of basketball, tennis, or any other sport, professional chess players suffer from the loss of their chess games severely.
+This feeling of defeat can last for a very long time.

 The game of chess is so competitive that when some players lose, they may go into a state of sadness and depression for days or even weeks.
 How do I know this?
 Because I’ve been in that same condition before and have witnessed my teammates and opponents go through the same problem.

 The only remedy to this emotional trauma is to Learn From your Mistakes.
-Once you find out where you went wrong, the chances of you losing from that same position is very minimal.
+Once you find out where you went wrong, the chances of you losing from that same position or tactic are very minimal.

 You can learn from your mistakes by:

-- Analyse your games with a chess engine.
+- Analyze your games with a chess engine.